ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 Ratio of means imputation follows a set of rules to ensure that it is used correctly, these rules are in the same order as the flow chart below:

-* If there is no response available and the respondent is being sampled for the first time, calculate a constructed link using the auxiliary data.
+* If there is no response available and the contributor is being sampled for the first time, calculate a constructed link using the auxiliary data for that contributor (C).
-* If there is no response available for a second period, forwards impute based off the constructed value.
+* If there is no response available for a second period, forwards impute based off the constructed value (FIC).
-* If a response is available for the previous period but not the current period, then perform forwards imputation.
+* If a response is available for the previous period but not the current period, then perform forwards imputation (FIR).
-* If a response is available for the second period but not the third, fourth or current, then perform rolling forwards imputation from the second period.
+* If a clean response is available for the second period but not the third, fourth or current, then perform rolling forwards imputation from the second period for all missing periods (FIR).
-* If a respondent doesn't respond for the first two periods it is sampled (see bullet point 2) however does respond for the third period, then overwrite periods 1 and 2 with backwards imputation.
+* If a respondent doesn't respond for the first two periods it is sampled (see bullet point 2) however does respond for the third period and the response is clean, then overwrite periods 1 and 2 with backwards imputation (BI).
 * You can forwards and backwards impute off of the same respondent.
 However, a forwards impute will always be preferred to a backwards impute.
 * If a respondent responds for all periods, then imputation is not needed.
-* If a business is rotated out of the sample and then rotated back into the sample, values that were previously present should not be used to forwards impute.
+* If a contributor is rotated out of the sample and then rotated back into the sample, values that were previously present should not be used to forwards impute.
-* If a business is rotated out of sample and then rotated back into the sample, the response from the current period should not be used to backwards impute.
+* If a contributor is rotated out of sample and then rotated back into the sample, the response from the current period should not be used to backwards impute.
-* If auxiliary data is missing then an error will occur.
+* If auxiliary data is missing and the contributor is a non-responder for all sampled periods then an error will occur.
+* Mean or median imputation should be used if there is no auxiliary information available (no previous period auxiliary, no consecutive period auxiliary and no register-based auxiliary variable)

+    * Mean imputation: impute a mean value for non-responders based upon target period cleared respondents within the same imputation class.

+    * Median imputation: impute a median value for non-responders based upon target period cleared respondents within the same imputation class.

 Please see the image below for further information.